heboai/hebo-evals/README.md

 ## Quick Start

-Before being able to use this project be sure to run
+Before being able to use this project be sure to run to install all dependencies

 ```bash
 npm install